Vestis (VSTS)

 AI Analysis | Feedback

-Mr. Seward joined Vestis in September 2024.
-He previously served as President of UPS Supply Chain Solutions, where he managed global logistics, freight forwarding, warehousing, and distribution.
-Before rejoining UPS in 2019, Mr. Seward was Executive Vice President and Chief Commercial Officer for Stericycle, Inc.
+Bill Seward joined Vestis in September 2024 as Executive Vice President and Chief Operating Officer.
+Before Vestis, he was the President of UPS Supply Chain Solutions, where he was responsible for multiple business units including global logistics, freight forwarding, warehousing, and distribution.
+Prior to returning to UPS in 2019, Mr. Seward served as Executive Vice President and Chief Commercial Officer for Stericycle, Inc.

-Wendy Zacchio, Senior Vice President, Chief Information Officer and Chief Digital Officer
+Wendy Zacchio Senior Vice President, Chief Information Officer and Chief Digital Officer

 AI Analysis | Feedback